pip-webui/pip-webui-tutorial/step3/Readme.md

 </body>
 ```

-Rebuild the application.
-You shall see an empty material application with a toolbar and sidenav.
+Then, rebuild the application.
+You should see an empty material app with a toolbar and sidenav.

 ![navigation components](artifacts/navigation_components.png)

-### Configure application
+### Configure the application

-Load the default iconset, define global actions and default application title inside the application configuration section.
+Load the default iconset, define some global actions and the default application title inside the app configuration section.

 We will create a page for the global actions later.
-For now, you can see a routing error page if you try to trigger them.
+For now, you will see a routing error page if you try to trigger them.

 ```javascript
 // >>>> Changes start here >>>>